godot-rust/book/src/index.md

 - [**GDNative**][ref-godot-gdnative]: C API provided by Godot 3.
 - [**gdext**][github-gdext] (lowercase): the Rust binding for GDExtension (Godot 4) -- what this book focuses on.
 - [**gdnative**][github-gdnative] (lowercase): the Rust binding for GDNative (Godot 3).
-- **Extension**: An extension is a library written in C, or another language binding, using GDExtension.
-It can be loaded by Godot 4.
+- **Extension**: An extension is a dynamic C library, developed by any language binding (Rust, C++, Swift, ...).
+It uses the GDExtension API and can be loaded by Godot 4.

 ### GDExtension API: what's new